JayP718/countdown_timer_bb_plugin/README.md

 # Countdown_timer
 A timer which counts down (days/min/secs) to a certain date time.
 Uses data from a data provider.
-Ability to change background color, complete text, and
+Ability to change background color, complete text, and more!

 # Description
 A timer which counts down (days/min/secs) to a certain date time.
 Uses data from a data provider.
 Ability to change background color, complete text, and